jcoreNL/spring-4.3-exam-notes/README.md

 ## Container, Dependency, and IOC

 ### What is dependency injection and what are the advantages?
+ dependency injection is a technique whereby one object supplies the dependencies of another object.
+A dependency is an object that can be used (a service).
+An injection is the passing of a dependency to a dependent object (a client) that would use it.
+The service is made part of the client's state.[1]
+Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.

 ### What is an interface and what are the advantages of making use of them in Java?
+An interface is a contract that defines a set of functionality which must be implemented by a concrete class.
+Interfaces allow for multiple inheritance in Java.
+Interfaces allow for dependency injection without knowing the exact implementation.

 ### What is meant by “application-context” and how do you create one?
+The ApplicationContext is the central interface within a Spring application for providing configuration information to the application.
+It is read-only at run time, but can be reloaded if necessary and supported by the application.
+A number of classes implement the ApplicationContext interface, allowing for a variety of configuration options and types of applications.

+The ApplicationContext provides:
+- Bean factory methods for accessing application components.
+- The ability to load file resources in a generic fashion.
+- The ability to publish events to registered listeners.
+- The ability to resolve messages to support internationalization.
+- Inheritance from a parent context.

+Create an application-context:
+`ApplicationContext applicationContext = new ClassPathXmlApplicationContext("/application-context.xml");`

 ### What is the concept of a “container” and what is its lifecycle?
+The application-context (see last question) represents the Spring Inversion of Control Container.

+**Todo: container lifecycle?**

 ### How do you use dependency injection using Java configuration